 Understanding Foot Odour

-To treat the condition effectively, you need to understand the real cause of foot odour.
-Because these pathogens such as bacteria and fungi proliferate in warm, dark, moist environments like sweaty shoes and socks, the only effective treatment is to kill the bacteria.
+To manage the condition effectively, you need to understand the real cause of foot odour.
+Because these pathogens such as bacteria and fungi proliferate in warm, dark, moist environments like sweaty shoes and socks, the only effective care management is to kill the bacteria.

 Before now, it was virtually impossible these bugs that cause bromhidrosis.
 Ultraviolet light technology has been used to fight these germs in hospitals, nursing homes and other sensitive environments for years and now this technology is available for use in your own home.

 You might need to deodorise and disinfect your shoes.